 With that decision made, I went about doing a full audit of over 400 articles to ensure that the site’s content was categorised and labelled correctly, refreshed a lot of images to give uniformity and added, edited or changed a lot of content and older posts.

 I also spent a week working on site speed to improve the overall performance of the site.

 Then when it came time to unhide all the publishing dates, I had another moment of clarity.
 What about all the updates I had done over the period of weeks I spent refreshing my blog?

 So I went back to another Google search to see if I could discover how to show not only the original publishing date but also how to show a date for any content that had been updated.
-But, only if it had been updated.
+But, only if it had a last updated date.
 This last option took some time to get right.

-It took a bit of trial and error, some coding, and help from my WordPress developer, but finally, I could add a line in the metadata of every updated article.
+It took a bit of trial and error, some coding, and help from my WordPress developer, but finally, I could add an updated date in the metadata of every article.

 So, after weeks of work, I’m very happy and my conscience is clear.
 Readers of Just Publishing Advice can now see both the original publishing and updated content dates at the head of every article.